ZettaIO/restic-compose-backup/README.md

 * Databases are backed up from stdin / dumps into restic using path `/databases/<service_name>/dump.sql`
 * Cron triggers backup at 2AM every day

+Currently tested with docker-ce 17, 18 and 19.

 ## Install

 ```bash